melinda-z/CI-MS1-GirlOnEarth/README.md

 * Responsiveness testing -

     * tested on Chrome Devtools by dragging the page edge and reducing the viewport size, scrolling to each section to see any issues.
-    * tested on Chrome Devtools by click on the mobile icon to check how the page looks on different devices.
+    * tested on [responsive viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb) by Google Chrome browser extensions.

 * Testing User Stories